CULTURE IS COMMUNITY

 We all have something to share

 The VCA is committed to the inclusion of the arts in everyday public life.
-We host, support, and promote events aimed at entertaining and enriching our community, from film showings to nature hikes.
+We host, support, and promote events aimed at entertaining and enriching our community, from movies at the Coyote Twin to music at the annual River Honorings.
 It's how (and why) we #LOVermillion.

 We did it, friends!
 Thanks to all your votes, Verm has been named this year's Best Small Town Art Scene!
 You can check out USA Today’s full top 10 list and then read the Argus Leader’s “How Vermillion Became the Best Small Town Art Scene in the US.”
 The Volante at USD also printed a piece on the win.
 And before poll closed this year, Plain Talk helped rally votes with a great article on why Verm is coolest.